 - Significantly increasing international and domestic travel over the course of the past 9 months

-- 7 family members associated with account (my infant can still sit on a lap, so they don’t know about her), and travel with all of them occurs at least once per year
+- 7 family members associated with the account (our infant can still sit on a lap, so they don’t know about her yet), and travel with all of them occurs at least once per year

 I’d think I’m a fairly decent customer for an airline.
-Wouldn’t anyone with half a brain understand that saving me an hour and a half would build strong loyalty that would in the long run be much more valuable than $150?
-I would think so for any customer, but especially for one who’s proven to provide a bit of recurring revenue over the years.
+Wouldn’t any airline understand that saving me an hour and a half while removing a connecting flight would build strong loyalty that would in the long run be much more valuable to them than $150?
+I would think so for any customer, but especially for one who’s proven to be a loyal customer and provide a bit of recurring revenue over the years.

 Obviously, this was a policy issue.
 American Airlines charges a minimum $150 fee to make any changes to a discount economy fare.
 I’m guessing that the reason is more complex than simply wanting to make $150.
 It probably stems from the nature of “full fare” and “discount” tickets and the need to differentiate their value in some concrete way (full fare tickets are refundable and flexible, while discount tickets allow them to stick it to you whenever they get the chance).
 Either way, in my book, this is bad policy.

 This whole episode got me thinking.
-How many times, in business, do we put policies in place and fail to understand the ramifications?
-Do we listen to our front lines, actively seek feedback, and empower our employees to do do what’s right for both the customer and the business, regardless of policy?
+How many times in business do we put policies in place and fail to understand the ramifications?
+Do we listen to our front lines, actively seek feedback, and empower our employees to do what’s right for both the customer and the business, regardless of policy?
 Do we have mechanisms for escalation in place and a clear owner that can overrule the policy?
-If not, we may look like a well oiled policy focused organization, but we won’t be creating the kind of long term, mutually beneficial customer relationships that build great businesses.
+If not, we may look like a well-oiled, policy-focused organization, but we won’t be creating the kind of long-term, mutually beneficial customer relationships that build great businesses.

-As the “Big Airline CEO defendent” in the Southwest commercial says about the discount airline in the follow up commercial – “they love customers, I love cash”!
+As the “Big Airline CEO defendant” in the Southwest commercial says about the discount airline in the follow-up commercial – “They love customers.
+I love cash!”
 That sure is the message I got from American.
 I hope my company never sounds so foolish.